11 Spring Trout Flies That Trout Guides Actually Use

 I riffle water, I’ll add an extra hackle to make it more bushy which will keep it floating higher for longer.

-Guide Tip #1: I trim a V-shape into most of my dry flies on the bottom.
-This provides more endurance that the fly rides upright and prevents the fly from rolling.
+Guide Tip #1: I trim a V-shape into most of my dry flies on the bottom to ensure that the fly rides upright and prevents the fly from rolling.

 Guide Tip #2: While many fly tiers like to split the wings of their dry flies, I would guess that 95% of dry flies floating on the water surface have their wings closed tight and straight up like a sail.

-Guide Tip# 3: When tying very tiny flies with hook sizes of size 18 or 20, or smaller, instead of using dubbing for the body, I simply build up the body with thread.
-This is easier and faster, and it prevents bulk which keeps the fly more proportional.
+Guide Tip# 3: When tying very tiny flies with hook sizes of 18 or 20, or smaller, instead of using dubbing for the body, I simply build up the body with thread.
+This is easier and faster, and it prevents bulk, which keeps the fly more proportional.

 The CDC Dun